Loading

 Melaka International Motorsport Circuit

 Sports-related affairs of Malacca are governed by the Malacca State Sports Council (Malay: Majlis Sukan Negeri Melaka) under the Malacca State Government.
 Another governing body of sports in Malacca is the Department of Youth and Sports (Malay: Jabatan Belia dan Sukan Negeri Melaka).
-Malacca is home to several football stadiums, such as Hang Jebat Stadium, Hang Tuah Stadium and Tun Fatimah Stadium.
+Malacca is home to several football stadiums, such as Hang Jebat Stadium (the state's main stadium), Hang Tuah Stadium and Tun Fatimah Stadium.
 Built in 1954, Hang Tuah Stadium is the oldest stadium in Malacca.
 Established under the Malacca Stadium Corporation Enactment of 2004, the Malacca Stadium Corporation is the entity that manages stadiums in Malacca which started its operation on 16 September 2004.

 There is also a motorsport racetrack in Durian Tunggal named the Melaka International Motorsport Circuit.
 Melaka International Bowling Centre in Ayer Keroh with 52 lanes is the largest bowling centre in Malaysia.